Ice hockey: Fights

 Although fighting is officially prohibited in the rules, it is not an uncommon occurrence at the professional level, and its prevalence has been both a target of criticism and a considerable draw for the sport.
 At the professional level in North America fights are unofficially condoned.
 Enforcers and other players fight to demoralize the opposing players while exciting their own, as well as settling personal scores.
 A fight will also break out if one of the team's skilled players gets hit hard or someone receives what the team perceives as a dirty hit.
 The amateur game penalizes fisticuffs more harshly, as a player who receives a fighting major is also assessed at least a 10-minute misconduct penalty (NCAA and some Junior leagues) or a game misconduct penalty and suspension (high school and younger, as well as some casual adult leagues).

 Women's ice hockey

-The International Ice Hockey Federation (IIHF) holds the IIHF World Women's Championships tournaments in several divisions; championships are held annually, except that the top flight does not play in Olympic years.